margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for Bible lessons and quizzes on Social Media and Instagram
 * Grateful for work around LGBTQA+
 * Grateful to gain a more enlightened view of the country
+* Grateful for a healthy car ride and a healthy dinner

 <br>